patrickneugebauer/birthday-paradox/README.md

 bash|4,025
 powershell|410

-thanks [Anthony Robinson](https://github.com/anthonycrobinson) for tip about randint and random speed in python
+thanks [Anthony Robinson](https://github.com/anthonycrobinson) for the tip about randint and random speed in python